nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

       Use case ends.
 * 1b.
 TA provides non-existent lab.
     * 1b1.
-TAB shows error message stating that the lab does not exist.
+TAB shows error message stating that the lab number is invalid.

       Use case ends.
 * 1c.
-TA provides lab that is already "Submitted" or "Graded".
+TA provides lab that is already "SUBMITTED" or "GRADED".
     * 1c1.
-TAB shows error message stating that lab must be "Unsubmitted".
+TAB shows error message stating that the command cannot be used due to the current lab status.

       Use case ends.

-**Use case UC4: Mark student's lab as graded**
+##### Use case UC4: Mark a student's lab as graded

 **MSS**
-1. TA requests to change a student’s lab status to "Graded" and specifies a grade.
+1. TA requests to change a student’s lab status to "Graded" and specifies a mark.
 2. TAB changes the student’s lab status from either "Unsubmitted" or "Submitted" to "Graded".
-3. TAB adds the specified grade to the student's lab.
+3. TAB adds the specified mark to the student's lab.
-4. TAB displays updated lab status, grade and success message.
+4. TAB displays updated lab status and success message.

    Use case ends.